-- (i) Both parties agree in writing to waive the resolution meeting and reject mediation; - (ii) After either the mediation or resolution meeting starts but before the end of the thirty30-day period, the parties agree in writing that no agreement is possible; - (iii) If both parties agree in writing to continue the mediation at the end of the thirty30day resolution period, but later, the parent or LEA withdraws from the mediation process. - (6) The timelines for resolution session may be shortened pursuant to an expedited hearing request under Rule 2365.1.6.17. - (c) Written settlement agreement.
-If a resolution to the dispute is reached at the session described in paragraph (a) of this section, the parties shall execute a legally binding agreement that is - (1) Signed by both the parent and a representative of the LEA who has the authority to bind the LEA; and - (2) Enforceable by filing in any state court of competent jurisdiction or in a district court of the United States. - (d) Agreement review period.
-If the parties execute an agreement pursuant to paragraph (c) of this section, a party may void the agreement within three business days of the agreement's execution.
+(5) Adjustments to the thirty 30-day resolution period.
+The forty-five 45-day timeline for the Commented [CJ183]: Technical edit for consistency due process hearing in Rule 2365.1.6.16 starts the day after one of the following events: (i) Both parties agree in writing to waive the resolution meeting and reject mediation; (ii) After either the mediation or resolution meeting starts but before the end of the thirty30-day period, the parties agree in writing that no agreement is possible; Commented [CJ184]: Technical edit for consistency (iii) If both parties agree in writing to continue the mediation at the end of the thirty30- Commented [CJ185]: Technical edit for consistency day resolution period, but later, the parent or LEA withdraws from the mediation process.
+(6) The timelines for resolution session may be shortened pursuant to an expedited hearing request under Rule 2365.1.6.17. (c) Wri tten settlement agreement.
+If a resolution to the dispute is reached at the session described (0) aragraph (a) of this section, the parties shall execute a legally binding agreement that is (1) Signed by both the parent and a representative of the LEA who has the authority to bind the LEA; and (2) Enforceable by filing in any state court of competent jurisdiction or in a district court of the United States. (d) Agr eement review period.
+If the parties execute an agreement pursuant to paragraph (c) of this sect ion, a party may void the agreement within three business days of the agreement's cution.
 Nothing in this rule shall preclude either party from consulting with an attorney at any time.

-2365.1.6.9 Time of Hearing; Withdrawal or Other Action for Dismissal of Hearing

-- (a) The hearing shall be scheduled to begin as soon as possible but no later than thirty-five35 days after expiration of the resolution period pursuant to Rule 2365.1.6.8(b), provided that when an expedited hearing under Rule 2365.1.6.17 is requested, the hearing shall be scheduled to begin no later than twenty20 days after the receipt of the request by the Secretary. - (b) A parent may withdraw a request for a due process hearing without prejudice until such time as the parent retains legal counsel.
-"Withdrawal without prejudice" does not stop or in any other way alter the statutory period(s) of limitations described in Rule 2365.1.6.1.
+236 5.1.0 5.9 Time of Hearing; Withdrawal or Other Action for Dismissal of Hearing (a) The hearing shall be scheduled to begin as soon as possible but no later than thirty-five35 Commented [CJ186]: Technical edit for consistency day s after expiration of the resolution period pursuant to Rule 2365.1.6.8(b), provided that whe en an expedited hearing under Rule 2365.1.6.17 is requested, the hearing shall be sch eduled to begin no later than twenty 20 days after the receipt of the request by the Commented [CJ187]: Technical edit for consistency Sec retary. (b) Ap arent may withdraw a request for a due process hearing without prejudice until such time as t he parent retains legal counsel.
+"Withdrawal without prejudice" does not stop or in any othe er way alter the statutory period(s) of limitations described in Rule 2365.1.6.1.